EPT8TPE/AdvancancedBounty/README.md

 - Compatibilty with EconomyAPI.
 - When a player with a bounty is killed, their bounty is reset to 0 and whatever they were worth goes to the killer.

+# Config

+~ Main configuration file for bounty

+~ Minimum amount a player can set a bounty for:

+    minimum-amount: 1000

+~ Maxiumum amount a player can set a bounty for:

+    maximum-amount: 100000000

+~ Cooldown for adding a bounty to a player in seconds:

+    bounty-cooldown: 600

+- There is also a messages.yml file that you can edit to change messages!

 # API
 Get a players bounty worth by first getting this plugin, then do: